 Why can't hand sanitizers be used instead of handwashing in foodservice settings?

-The hands of food workers are often wet; often contaminated with fatty material or with food high in proteins.
-The presence of water, food, fatty materials, feces, and blood on hands can significantly reduce the effectiveness of an alcohol-based hand sanitizer.
+The hands of food workers are often wet and often contaminated with fatty material or with food high in proteins.
+The presence of water, food, fatty materials, feces and blood on hands can significantly reduce the effectiveness of an alcohol-based hand sanitizer.
 Viruses such as norovirus are also a concern in foodservice settings.
 Norovirus is the leading cause of foodborne outbreaks.
 Most hand sanitizers do not kill norovirus.

 The FDA Food Code and the Minnesota Food Code allow the use of hand sanitizers by food workers only after proper handwashing.